C-D-Lewis/dash-api/README.md

 ## TODO

+These items are desirable, but not guaranteed to be added.

 - Protocol can be optimized into fewer keys
-- Investigate popular requests (Unread SMS count, missed calls, next calendar event etc)
+- Unread SMS count, missed calls etc
+- Next Calendar event
+- Music control